MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_create_plug.md

 ### -field Context

-On input, a pointer to an optional caller-supplied context for the function at <b>pfnNotify</b>.
+On input, a pointer to an optional caller-supplied context for the function at **pfnNotify**.

 ### -field PlugNum